 Recent New York City recitals at SubCulture, the Fabbri Mansion and Symphony Space have been praised by the press, with New York Arts calling Mr. Porter’s twenty-four Debussy Preludes “a powerful revelation…as if the voice of the composer were speaking to us.”
 His Schubert performances are widely admired, the Boston Musical Intelligencer says he “reached the level of sublimity,” and in the acclaimed biography Beethoven: Anguish and Triumph, author Jan Swafford calls his interpretation of Beethoven’s Appassionata “unforgettable.”

-Mr. Porter has had the privilege of performing and recording with two Grammy Award winning soloists, mezzo-soprano Krista River (2020 Best Opera) and bass-baritone Dashon Burton (2014 Best Chamber Music).
+He has had the privilege of performing and recording with two Grammy Award winning soloists, mezzo-soprano Krista River and bass-baritone Dashon Burton.
 His recitals with Ms. River include works by Ned Rorem and John Harbison coached by the composers.
 They have recorded a disc of Grieg’s “Haugtussa,” six Lyric Pieces, and Schumann’s “Frauenliebe und leben” on an 1893 Erard from the Frederick Historic Piano Collection.
-With Mr. Burton he has recorded the music of Toni Lester, released on the 2017 CD titled “Will The Time Ever Come?”
+With Mr. Burton he has recorded the music of Toni Lester, released on her CD “Will The Time Ever Come?”